vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/07/063_duritanAshanam/_index.md

 +++
 ## Comment
 Found also in Pāipp. xx.
-Kāuç.
+Kāuś.
 (69. 22) uses it in the preparation of the house-fire, with invocation.

 ## Translations